Arrow season 3: Casting

 In July 2014, the series cast several season regulars, including Brandon Routh as Ray Palmer along with J. R. Ramirez was Ted Grant / Wildcat, Karl Yune as Maseo Yamashiro and Rila Fukushima as Tatsu Yamashiro.
 Devon Aoki was originally cast to play the latter, but scheduling conflicts led Aoki to be recast as Tatsu with Fukushima.
 Vinnie Jones was also cast as Danny Brickwell, in a guest role.
 The following month, it was announced that Charlotte Ross would be joining the series as Felicity's mother, Donna Smoak.
 Later the same month, Nolan Gerard Funk was cast as Felicity's former boyfriend Cooper Seldon.
 In September, Matt Nable was cast in the role of the season's antagonist, Ra's al Ghul.
-Film actor Liam Neeson, who played the character in the Christopher Nolan Batman films Batman Begins and The Dark Knight Rises, originally expressed an interest in reprising the role for the show, but couldn't take up offer when the showrunners approached him due to scheduling conflicts.
+Film actor Liam Neeson, who played the character in Christopher Nolan's Batman films Batman Begins and The Dark Knight Rises, originally expressed an interest in reprising the role for the show, but couldn't take up offer when the showrunners approached him due to scheduling conflicts.
 Amy Gumenick was cast in a guest role as Carrie Cutter in the same month.
 Caity Lotz was confirmed to return as Sara Lance for at least three episodes at the start of the season.